Your browser is not optimized for viewing this website.

 with Fanny Jasper

-Calendar Jan 18, 2025 at 10:45 am, runs for 15 weeks
+Calendar Sep 6, 2025 at 10:45 am, runs for 15 weeks

+Contact us if you are interested in this class!
 This class, taught entirely in German, is for advanced high school students who have successfully passed the DSD I exam (or have equivalent language skills) and would like to prepare for the AP German exam and/ or the DSD II exam (Deutsches Sprachdiplom II/ German Language Diploma Level II).

 High School II Exam Prep is a 3-semester program (fall-spring-fall).
 Students entering the program in grade 10 will take the AP German exam in grade 10, and the DSD II exam in the fall of grade 11.
 Students entering the program in grade 11 will take the AP German exam in grade 11 and the DSD II exam in the fall of grade 12.